scrabbletank/farhome-rules/rulesdoc.md

 You conjure up to 5 deadly, blackthorn arrows.
 Make a spellcasting roll against a bad die per arrow.
 The arrows can be thrown up to 10 tiles or fired from a bow.
 When used the arrows explode into a 3x3 tile cloud of black smoke.
 All creatures in the smoke make a stamina save against your spellcasting roll.
 On failure they take a wound and a wound die in death damage, becoming blind until the end of their next turn on a critical.

-You conjure an additional arrow for every level above 2nd.
+You conjure an additional arrow for every level cast above 2nd.

 ___
 #### Binding